lfr/lfr.github.io/fun/_posts/2020-05-04-domain-fitness.md

 <div class="message">
   <i>
-    In this post often mention strings, but everything's applicable to any scalar type, not just strings.
+    In this post I often mention strings, but everything's applicable to any scalar type, not just strings.
   </i>
 </div>